thejackshelton/ui-compiler-idea/README.md

 // const { selectedLabels, isOpen } = select;
 //        ^^^^^^^^^^^^^^  ^^^^^^     ^^^^^^ initializer: tracked namespace identifier
 //        |               |
-//        alias for select.selectedLabels
+//        alias for select.getSelectedLabels
-//                        alias for select.isOpen
+//                        alias for select.getIsOpen
 ```

 For destructuring, walk `ObjectPattern` nodes inside `VariableDeclarator`.
 If the `init` is a tracked namespace identifier, check each destructured property name against the manifest.
 For each property that is a state descriptor, record an `AliasBinding`.
 If any property has a nested `ObjectPattern` (deep destructuring), emit a build error — deep destructuring cannot be tracked.